Science in Society

 Two recent reports are bringing us closer to creating GM humans, and more.

-The United States Food and Drugs Administration suspended an experiment in gene therapy because of concerns that it might alter the germ line.
-The recombinant DNA Advisory Committee (RAC) of the National Institutes of Health met in December 2001 to consider the implications.
+First, the United States Food and Drugs Administration suspended an experiment in gene therapy because of concerns that it might alter the germ line [8].
+The recombinant DNA Advisory Committee (RAC) of the National Institutes of Health met in December 2001 to consider the implications, and several panel members indicated that the research should be allowed to resume.

 Mark Kay, molecular biologist at Stanford University, led the study that came under scrutiny in September, when traces of DNA from the vector - an adeno-associated virus - appeared in the semen of a volunteer, the first of nine enrolled.
 This was detected for a period of 10 weeks, during which the vector could have inserted into the sperm.
 But one RAC member, neurobiologist Jon Gordon of Mount Sinai School of Medicine in New York City, said he believed the risks of germ-line modification to be ‘extremely low’.
 The FDA is said to be allowing the experiment to resume, but would ask investigators to run tests of germ line effects.

-The ease of germ-line modification is graphically illustrated by a report published in the PNAS, the house journal of the US National Academy of Science, in which researchers isolated male germ-line stem cells from the testis of mice, and genetically modified them in vitro.
+The ease of germ-line modification is graphically illustrated by a report [12] in which researchers isolated male germ-line stem cells from the testis of mice, and genetically modified them in vitro.
 The modified stem cells were then injected into the testes of genetically infertile mice, which the cells successfully colonised, and matured into sperms.

 The other significant result is the ease with which the testis of genetically infertile mice could be colonised by male germ-line stem cells to propagate a male-line indefinitely, thus opening the door to corporate control of male reproduction.
 This is surely a big step up.